AttackOnMorty/attackonmorty.com/public/refactoring/index.md

 ## When

-> The Rule of Three: Three strikes, then you refactor
+The Rule of Three: Three strikes, then you refactor.

 ### When to Refactor